-Field Trips for Cork, Ireland
+Field trips for Cork, Ireland

 We highly recommend students participate in the following organized field trips, which are included in your program fees.
 Some trips may be mandatory for specific classes and will be led by the Resident Director, instructors, or International Office staff.